Geology (GEO)

 GEO 3163.
 Oceanography.
 (3-0) 3 Credit Hours.

 An introduction to the role of the ocean in the Earth system by using real-world oceanographic data.
 Topics covered include the flow of energy into and out of the ocean and the motions that result; physical and chemical properties of ocean water; ocean circulation; marine life and habitats; and the interaction of the ocean with the other components of the Earth system (hydrosphere, atmosphere, geosphere, and biosphere).
 It provides the scientific basis for understanding the world ocean.
 An optional field trip may be offered.
 (Same as ES 3133.
 Credit cannot be earned for both GEO 3163 and ES 3133.)
 Generally offered: Fall (online only, some set time), Spring (online).
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: DL01 $75.

 GEO 3173.
 The Cryosphere.
 (3-0) 3 Credit Hours.